ok-ryoko/multiring.zig/README.md

 ## Properties of this module

-- Rich linked list-like interface
+- Linked list-like interface
-- Recursion used sparingly
+- No recursive method implementations
-- No arrays or memory management
+- No dependencies
-- No dependence on the Zig standard library
+- No memory management

 ## Adding multiring.zig to your project